carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-strip.rst

 .. option:: --keep-symbol <symbol>, -K

- Do not remove symbols named ``<symbol>``.
+ When removing symbols from the output, do not remove symbols named ``<symbol>``.
 Can be specified multiple times to keep multiple symbols.

 .. option::  --preserve-dates, -p

- Preserve access and modification timestamps.
+ Preserve access and modification timestamps in the output.

+.. option:: --strip-sections

+ Remove from the output all section headers and all section data not within segments.
+Note that many tools will not be able to use an object without section headers.

 EXIT STATUS
 -----------